-As at 31 December 2022, the Company employed 466 staff members (432 FTE).
-This represents an increase of 6.8% in comparison to the prior year.
-In addition, 100 employees from other institutions were working for the Company as guests at the end of 2022.
+As at 31 December 2023, the Company employed 468 staff members (431 FTE).
+These figures were close to flat with those as at 31 December of the prior year.
+In addition, 112 employees from other institutions were working for the Company as guests at the end of 2023.

-At 42.0%, scientists comprised the largest group of employees, followed by engineers at 29.0%, administrative staff (17.4%), and technicians and skilled workers (11.6%).
-The Company had 55.2% international employees.
-The proportion of international scientists was 71.2%.
+At 42.0%, scientists comprised the largest group of employees, followed by engineers at 27.8%, administrative staff (18.3%), and technicians and skilled workers (12.0%).
+The Company had 55.1% international employees.
+The proportion of international scientists was 71.4%.
 Along with further expanding the Company's workforce, the integration of new employees and, if necessary, also their families into the new environment is an important task.

 It is important to emphasize that utilisation of the new experimental capabilities and the scientific programme requires successfully educating the next generation of scientists - something that European XFEL supports with the strong postgraduate programme it operates in cooperation with a number of European universities and which attracts a diverse student body.
 Both the long-term development of internal staff and the attractiveness of European XFEL for international technical and administrative personnel play another key role.
-Similarly, a particular focus is currently on recruiting engineers, whose qualifications differ widely across European countries.
+Similarly, a particular focus is currently on recruiting engineers as well as qualified IT personnel, whose qualifications differ widely across European countries.
 This group of professionals is especially needed when it comes to technical enhancements to the facility.
 Finding suitable staff in this area is currently challenging.